-Your solution is not saved OR submitted automatically!
-Follow the directions below to make sure you don't lose your work.
 If you have an unstable internet connection, you may wish to work offline using this list of questions, then copy-paste your answers into the application.

-General guidelines for using ChatGPT and other generative AI tools as you write your application:
+Guidelines for using ChatGPT and other generative AI tools as you write your application:

-- We do not suggest that you use ChatGPT or other generative AI chatbots to write your application for you.
-Your personal voice might be lost, and your application may end up looking and sounding impersonal or generic.
-This could disadvantage your application in our selection process.
-We want to hear your passion for and perspective on your solution! - However, ChatGPT and other generative AI chatbots may be able to assist you to write clear and concise answers to certain application questions.
+- We discourage using ChatGPT or other generative AI chatbots to write your application for you.
+Your application will sound impersonal or generic to reviewers, and this can strongly disadvantage your application in our selection process.
+We want to hear your passion for and perspective on your solution! - However, ChatGPT and other generative AI chatbots may be able to assist you with initial drafts for some application questions.
 We suggest a few uses below.
-We know that access to such tools varies, so don't worry if you cannot (or don't wish to) use these tools - we also provide links and help text that can assist you as you write. - Always be sure to read and edit any answers that you receive from ChatGPT or another tool very carefully; these tools are highly experimental, and the prompts we have provided below are not guaranteed to provide accurate responses!
+Don't worry if you cannot (or don't wish to) use these tools - we also provide links and help text that can assist you as you write. - Always be sure to read and edit any answers that you receive from ChatGPT or another tool very carefully; these tools are experimental and sometimes unreliable (e.g. do not always get factual details correct, hallucinate sources etc.).
+The prompts we have provided below are not guaranteed to provide accurate responses!

-Prompts that may be helpful to you as you write your application:
+Prompts to use with generative AI tools that may be helpful to you as you write your application:

 - "I have written the following in answer to a question in an application about [topic].
-Can you shorten my answer so that it's only 300 words?" - "English is not my first language and I need help rewriting an application answer so that it is clear and grammatically correct.
-Here's what I've written so far: [answer]" - "I've been asked the following question in an application for a social impact competition: [question].
-What key concepts might be useful to cover in an answer to this question?"
+Can you shorten my answer so that it's only 200 words?" - "English is not my first language and I need help rewriting an application answer so that it is clear and grammatically correct.
+Here's what I've written so far: [answer]"